Charges against some ‘straight pride’ protesters move ahead

 BOSTON — A Massachusetts judge has decided to move forward with charges against several counterprotesters arrested during a “straight pride” parade in Boston this past weekend, despite requests from the district attorney to dismiss the cases.

-The Suffolk County District Attorney’s Office asked Tuesday for the dismissal of disorderly conduct and resisting arrest charges against some defendants in exchange for community service, but Boston Municipal Judge Richard Sinnott denied the requests in seven instances.
+The Suffolk County District Attorney’s Office sought the dismissal of disorderly conduct and resisting arrest charges against some defendants in exchange for community service on Tuesday, but Boston Municipal Judge Richard Sinnott denied the requests in seven instances.

-District Attorney Rachael Rollins said Sinnott overstepped his role and promised to pursue other legal remedies to get the charges dropped.
+District Attorney Rachael Rollins said Sinnott overstepped his role and promised she’ll take other steps to get the charges dropped.

 “By compelling arraignment in every case, the judge punished the exercise of individuals’ First Amendment right to protest,” she said in a statement late Tuesday.
 “For those people now tangled in the criminal justice system for exercising their right to free speech — many of whom had no prior criminal record — I will use the legal process to remedy the judge’s overstepping of his role.”